-A domain name is the unique name by which your website is found on the internet.
+A domain name is a unique name by which your website is found on the internet.
 Your domain name will typically be the same as your business name e.g. asos.com

 While most ecommerce platforms will allow you to use your own domain name, some only offer this as a premium feature and others only at an additional cost.
 This can result in some business owners making the error of accepting a free branded subdomain when launching their online store. e.g. www.yourbusinessname.moonfruit.com where Moonfruit is the name of the ecommerce platform provider.

-Not only could this make your business appear less professional, it also means that any external links pointing to your website will primarily benefit the platform provider, and not you!
+Not only could this make your business appear less professional, it also means that any inbound links pointing to your website will primarily benefit the platform provider, and not you!

-In addition, should you ever decide to move from your current provider in the future (as you inevitably will), you will not be able to transfer the domain name and will therefore lose any link authority that you may have earned.
+In addition, should you ever decide to move from your current provider in the future (as you inevitably will), you will not be able to transfer the domain name and will, therefore, lose any link authority that you may have earned.
 You will also be unable to redirect visitors from the old domain to the new location of your website.
 This is a huge disadvantage.

 I would strongly urge you to never consider using a domain name that is not exclusive to your business and registered in your own name.
-I would even go one step further and suggest that you register your domain name with a third party domain registrar and not with the same company that host your shopping cart.
-It is never a good idea to place all of your eggs in one shopping basket!
+I would even go one step further and suggest that you register your domain name with a third party domain registrar and not with the same company that hosts your shopping cart.
+It is never a good idea to place all of your eggs in one shopping basket 🙂